USAJOBS/openopps-help/opportunity-creators/opportunity-status.md

 ### Not Open

-The opportunity is no longer accepting applicants, but the work has not yet started.
+The opportunity is no longer accepting applicants, but the work has not started.

 ### In progress